redanzo/YT2MP/README.md

 # YT2MP
-personal python web-app to convert youtube to mp3/mp4
+personal python web-app to convert video to mp3